Emmett Till’s relatives lead protest to home of his accuser

 “I just want you to know that it was white supremacy that freed Carolyn Bryant,” Ms Sterling said.

-Earlier on Saturday, the Warren County Sheriff’s Office issued a warning on social media that the they had received a credible threat alert that the protesters might be targeted.
+Earlier on Saturday, the Warren County Sheriff’s Office issued a warning on social media that it had received a credible threat alert that the protesters might be targeted.

-In response, Bowling Green cancelled its Christmas Parade that had been planned for Saturday, according to WKBO.
+In response, Bowling Green cancelled its Christmas parade that had been planned for Saturday, according to WKBO.

 Register for free to continue reading